imprakhartripathi/Sculptor/packages/cli/README.md

 - Dev and production startup paths
 - Help and version output

+## Version Policy

+- Deprecated range: `0.2.0` through `0.2.1`
+- Current stable: `0.2.2`
+- Reason: the earlier release predates the current template-registry layout, the `sc config` command set, and the route/handler generation contract used by the current CLI.

 ## Quick Command Sheet

 | Command | What it does |